WhatsApp + JavaScript/TypeScript

 Easy & Simple

-You can run the API in a click!* Documentation has a lof examples and how-to guides.
+You can run the API in a click!* Documentation has many examples and how-to guides.

 *It's actually "a command", not a click.